tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 ## Alternative Approaches

 When considering which approach to take for a priority-based flexible and performant mempool, there are two core candidates.
-The first candidate in less invasive in the required  set of protocol and implementation changes, which simply extends the existing `CheckTx` ABCI method.
+The first candidate is less invasive in the required  set of protocol and implementation changes, which simply extends the existing `CheckTx` ABCI method.
 The second candidate essentially involves the introduction of new ABCI method(s) and would require a higher degree